-Week 8 - Facilitating Discussion by Asking Effective Questions

-Lead Junior Tutors will discuss how to design effective questions that facilitate meaningful discussion.
-We will discuss how to anticipate possible student responses, how to handle incorrect student responses, strategies to use when students do not respond, and strategies to respond to unanticipated student questions.
+Week 8 - Facilitating Discussion by Asking Effective Questions student responses, strategies to use when students do not respond, and strategies to respond to unanticipated student questions.
 Finally, we will discuss the purpose and usefulness of Wait Time to enhance classroom interactions.